System Shock/Version Differences

 This page details things that were changed in the playable demo and the enhanced CD-ROM version of System Shock.
 The following three versions are covered:

 The playable demo version of System Shock was released in late September 1994.
-In order to keep the file size down, several graphic assets were removed from the first level of the game, resulting in some noticeable cosmetic (and in one case, structural) differences.
+In order to keep the file size down, several graphic and sound assets were removed from the first level of the game, resulting in some noticeable cosmetic (and in one case, structural) differences.

 Many variations of the first level's standard textures were removed.
 This included the "damaged" versions seen at various points, giving some parts of the level a much "cleaner" appearance, particularly the ruined area connecting Gamma and Beta.